Geometrical sets with forbidden configurations: Configurations in Euclidean space

 \section{Configurations in Euclidean space}

-Throughout this section we shall fix an integer $d \geq 2$ and work on the $d$-dimensional Euclidean space $\mathbb{R}^d$, equipped with its usual inner product $x \cdot y$ and associated Euclidean norm $\|x\|$.
-We denote by $\meas$ the Lebesgue measure on $\mathbb{R}^d$ and by $\mu$ the normalized Haar measure on the orthogonal group $\SO(d) = \{O \in \mathbb{R}^{d \times d}:\, O^t O = I\}$.
+Throughout this section we shall fix an integer $d \geq 2$ and work on the $d$-dimensional Euclidean space $\R^d$, equipped with its usual inner product $x \cdot y$ and associated Euclidean norm $\|x\|$.
+We denote by $\meas$ the Lebesgue measure on $\R^d$ and by $\mu$ the normalized Haar measure on the orthogonal group $\SO(\R^d) = \{O \in \R^{d \times d}:\, O^t O = I\}$.

-Given $x \in \mathbb{R}^d$ and $R > 0$, we denote by $Q(x, R)$ the axis-parallel open cube of side length $R$ centered at $x$.
-We write $d_{Q(x, R)}(A) := \meas(A \cap Q(x, R))/R^d$ for the density of $A \subseteq \mathbb{R}^d$ inside the cube $Q(x, R)$.
-The upper density of a measurable set $A \subseteq \mathbb{R}^d$ can then be written as $\overline{d}(A) = \limsup_{R \rightarrow \infty} d_{Q(0, R)}(A);$ if the limit exists, we shall instead denote it by $d(A)$.
+Given $x \in \R^d$ and $R > 0$, we denote by $Q(x, R)$ the axis-parallel open cube of side length $R$ centered at $x$.
+We write $d_{Q(x, R)}(A) := \meas(A \cap Q(x, R))/R^d$ for the density of $A \subseteq \R^d$ inside the cube $Q(x, R)$.
+The upper density of a measurable set $A \subseteq \R^d$ can then be written as $\overline{d}(A) = \limsup_{R \rightarrow \infty} d_{Q(0, R)}(A);$ if the limit exists, we shall instead denote it by $d(A)$.

-A \emph{configuration} $P$ is just a finite subset of $\mathbb{R}^d$, and we define its diameter $\diam P$ as the largest distance between two of its points.
-Recall that a configuration $P \subset \mathbb{R}^d$ on $k$ points is said to be \emph{admissible} if $k \leq d$ and if $P$ is non-degenerate (that is, if it spans a $(k-1)$-dimensional affine hyperplane); it is easy to see that the set of admissible configurations is an open set and that it is dense inside the family of all subsets of $\mathbb{R}^d$ with at most $d$ elements.
+A \emph{configuration} $P$ is just a finite subset of $\R^d$, and we define its \emph{diameter} $\diam P$ as the largest distance between two of its points.
+Recall that a configuration $P \subset \R^d$ on $k$ points is said to be \emph{admissible} if $k \leq d$ and if $P$ is non-degenerate (that is, if it spans a $(k-1)$-dimensional affine hyperplane).
+The space of $k$-point configurations can be given a metric induced from the Euclidean norm as follows: if $P = \{v_1, \dots, v_k\}$ and $Q = \{u_1, \dots, u_k\}$, the distance between $P$ and $Q$ is

+where the minimum is taken over all permutations $\sigma$ of $\{1, \dots, k\}$.
+It is easy to see that, under the topology induced by this metric, the set of admissible configurations is an open set and that it is dense inside the family of all subsets of $\R^d$ with at most $d$ elements.